thamar-solorio/acl-pub/duties.md

 ---
 layout: default
 title: Publication Chair Duties and Timeline
-updated: 06 june 2018 by slukin
+updated: 31 july 2018 by slukin
 ---

 A running list of Pub-Chair duties and a rough timeline.